Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ## Creating event handler projects

-In this section we will see how to use SDK 5 to create Alfresco event handler projects, using plain Java and using the Spring framework.<!--FIXME-->
+In this section we will see how to use SDK 5 to create Alfresco event handler projects, using plain Java and using the Spring framework.

 ### Start up Content Services 23.1 or newer {#acsstart}

 Before continuing you need an instance of Content Services version 23.x running, either Community or Enterprise.
 In this samples section we will use Community and start it up with Docker Compose.
-You can get the Docker Compose file for Community version 23.2 from the [acs-deployment](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/community-docker-compose.yml){:target="_blank"} GitHub project.
+You can get the Docker Compose file for Community version 23 from the [acs-deployment](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/community-docker-compose.yml){:target="_blank"} GitHub project.

 Put the Docker Compose YAML file in a directory and then start it all up with the following command: